timkoopmans/scylladb-quick-demo-rs/README.md

     docker run -d --rm --name node1 scylladb/scylla

+Wait 60s or so for the node to start.
+Tip: you can view ScyllaDB logs with:

+    docker logs -f node1

 Next, run the demonstration application which will simulate artificial load from an internet of things app, measuring sensor data from millions of unique devices: